-• Distribute information on department certificates, degrees, and employment opportunities for nontraditional students in both printed and digital formats.
+- Distribute information on department certificates, degrees, and employment opportunities for nontraditional students in both printed and digital formats. - Expand program offerings in distance education formats in order to increase course enrollment options. - Maintain open lab hours in order to assist students with the completion of course specific assignments using up-to-date equipment and support from lab tutors. - Reevaluate course offering matrix on an annual basis to ensure students can complete degrees and certificates in a maximum of a two-year cycle.

-- Expand program offerings in distance education formats in order to increase course enrollment options. - Maintain open lab hours in order to assist students with the completion of course specific assignments using up-to-date equipment and support from lab tutors. - Reevaluate course offering matrix on an annual basis to ensure students can complete degrees and certificates in a maximum of a two-year cycle. - Develop and launch new multimedia certificates and degrees to attract nontraditional students. - 3.
-The prior transfer advocate resigned in the spring of 2018.
-Having a faculty transfer advocate with knowledge of the department disciplines has been an excellent resource for students interested in continuing in the field of Information Technologies.
-The department will need to provide training as required for our newly hired full-time faculty members to serve as transfer advocates for IT students seeking to transfer to a four-year degree program.
+Develop and launch new CIS and multimedia certificates and degrees to attract nontraditional students.